webjsx/webjsx.org/src/pages/README.md

 You can see more examples on [StackBlitz](https://stackblitz.com/@jeswin/collections/webjsx).

-I'll add a new section about routing in the WebJSX README.md, placing it before the "API Reference" section.
-I'll add information about webjsx-router while maintaining the style and structure of the existing README.

-Here's how the new section should be added (I'll show just the new section, which should be inserted before "## API Reference"):

 ## Routing

 For routing needs, you can use [webjsx-router](https://github.com/webjsx/webjsx-router), a minimal type-safe pattern matching router designed specifically for WebJSX applications.